 If you try this recipe, please leave me a comment and let me know how it went!

-Other coconut-based treats on A Meal In Mind
+Other desserts and treats on A Meal In Mind

 The Lekue popsicle molds are available in sets of four or three.
 They have different-shaped molds if you want something other than a basic rectangle.
 All are really easy to use and to clean.